harsh2323/Typescript-Shopping-App/README.md

-This is a simple API to get the data for products.
+This is a simple API to get the data for users.

 Allowed methods